bhyvex/PAD-FileSystem/README.md

 The pad-fs project is divided in the sub projects:
 - `core` contains the code of a single storage node.
 - `cli` contains the node client code.
 The client is an external node that is used to performs the operations (put, get, list) into the distributed system.
-- - `app` is a pre-configured Pad-fs storage system composed by 4 storage nodes.
+-  `app` is a pre-configured  storage system composed by 4 storage nodes.
 It is useful to run a simulation into a single machine.

 ## How to compile the project
 The project is develped using `Maven`.